Cedi Osman: Panathinaikos (2024–2026)

 On 7 September 2024 Osman signed a one-year deal with the reigning EuroLeague and Greek League champions Panathinaikos.
 On 9 April 2025, Osman agreed upon a two-year contract extension with the defending EuroLeague champions, worth 3.3 million euros.
 On April 15 of the same year, the deal was made official.

 On May 6, 2025, Osman was the deciding player in Panathinaikos' quarterfinal game 5 75-67 win over Anadolu Efes, scoring 28 points, more than a third of his team's total tally, and collected 8 rebounds.

+On March 14, 2026, he was named the Most Valuable Player for Round 31 of the 2025-2026 EuroLeague Regular Season.
+He had 24 points, 5 rebounds, 3 assists, and 2 steals.

+PAOK (2026–present)

+On July 20, 2026, Osman signed a three–year deal with PAOK Thessaloniki of the Greek Basketball League (GBL).

 National team career

 Junior national team

 Osman was a member of the junior national teams of Turkey.
 He played at the following tournaments with Turkey's junior national teams: the 2011 FIBA Europe Under-16 Championship, the 2012 FIBA Europe Under-18 Championship, the 2012 Albert Schweitzer Tournament, where he won a bronze medal and was named the Most Talented Player, the 2013 FIBA Europe Under-18 Championship, where he won a gold medal, and at the 2014 FIBA Europe Under-20 Championship, where he also won a gold medal, and was named to the All-Tournament Team and selected as the MVP.